Welcome to Guatemala!

 We receive a fee when you get a quote from World Nomads using our affiliate links.
 We do not represent World Nomads.
 This is not a recommendation to buy travel insurance.

-The goal of the Trip Leader is to facilitate an awesome experience and help our travelers have the best trip possible.
-They will provide information on the places you are traveling through, offer suggestions for things to do and see, recommend great local eateries, and introduce you to our local friends.
+Experienced Trip Leaders accompany all Under30Experiences trips.
+Their goal is to ensure everyone has a fantastic time and the best trip possible.
+They will share information about the places you are traveling through, suggest things to do and see, recommend great local eating venues, and introduce you to our local friends.

 Do not forget: water bottle, sunscreen, sandals, beach towel, waterproof rain jacket, sunglasses and a hat!

-Some links on this page are affiliate links, meaning, at no additional cost to you Under30Experiences will earn a small commission if you make a purchase.
+Some links on this page are affiliate links, meaning that at no additional cost to you, Under30Experiences will earn a small commission if you make a purchase.

 Guidelines for U.S. Passport Holders:

 Make sure you have an updated passport with you.
-Your passport must be valid for at least 6 months beyond the last date of your trip.
-Please consult the U.S. Department of State with any more questions.
+Your passport must be valid for at least six months beyond the last date of your trip.
+Please consult the U.S. Department of State for any further questions.

-Make sure there is no damage to your passport.
-Conditions that may constitute damage requiring you to replace your passport include water damage, a significant tear, unofficial markings on the data page, missing or torn out visa pages, a hole punch, or other injuries.
+Additionally, check your passport for any signs of damage.
+Conditions that may require you to replace your passport include water damage, significant tears, unofficial markings on the data page, missing or torn visa pages, hole punches, or other forms of damage.

 The tap water in Guatemala is NOT safe to drink.
 Please bring a reusable water bottle and join us in our efforts to be environmentally friendly and keep Guatemala beautiful.

-Please consult with your doctor before traveling regarding physical activity and vaccinations.
+Please consult with your doctor before traveling to discuss physical activity and vaccination requirements.

-No inoculations are required to enter Guatemala from the United States but the Center for Disease Control suggests vaccinating for routine vaccines.
+No vaccinations are required to enter Guatemala from the United States, but the Centers for Disease Control and Prevention recommends vaccinating for routine vaccinations.

-We suggest bringing $150 USD in cash to be used at establishments that do not accept credit cards and in case of emergencies
+We recommend bringing 150 USD in cash to use at places that do not accept credit cards and for emergencies.

-This is not a total cash amount that you should expect to spend on your trip.
-Please consider your own spending habits for additional expenses such as snacks, souvenirs, and optional activities.
+Please note that this is not the total amount you should plan to spend on your trip.
+Consider your spending habits for additional expenses, such as snacks, souvenirs, and optional activities.

-Remember to call your bank and credit card company to let them know you will be traveling overseas.
+Remember to let your bank and credit card company know you will be traveling overseas.

 For an up-to-date exchange rate, download the XE Currency Exchange App.

 Please be advised that US Dollar notes that are slightly torn, heavily marked, or faded may be difficult to exchange.
-It is best to bring notes in fairly good condition, in denominations lower than $100.
+It is best to bring notes in fairly good condition, in denominations lower than 100 USD.

 Key Phrases